The FDA's Mandate is Not to Maximize Lives Saved

 The Health Explosion

-For thousands of years, everything sucked, and the average human life expectancy was 28.
+For thousands of years, everything sucked, and you died at 28.
 Then something happened around 1800, and life expectancy exploded.
+You went from "probably dead before 30" to "might make it to 80" in about 200 years.

-Let’s zoom in and see what happened in the last centuries leading to this explosion.
+Here's what happened in the centuries leading to this explosion:

 We see on the timeline two primary groups of factors: